Angelillo8/W4D5_First_project_travel_bucket_list/README.md

 Add sights to the destination cities
 Search for destination by continent, city or country Any other ideas you might come up with

+# App done using Python, Flask, HTML and CSS.